 You finally gave in to your little ones, about getting a new puppy.
 Congratulations it’s such an exciting time for you and your family.
 However, the first 48 hours of bringing home a new puppy are crucial for the puppy and an adjustment for your family.
 Most likely your new puppy is being separated from their birth mothers and siblings so is very important that you have everything the puppy needs to settle in, especially the first 48 hours.

 The Car Ride

 Whether you’re getting the puppy from a breeder, shelter, or pet store note that besides the car ride to the vet they never been in a car before.
 Bringing a puppy in a car can make them nervous, cause an upset stomach or a potty accident.
 Some breeders will provide you with care packages that include a dog carrier, leash, and collar.
 Call and ask, if they don’t offer a care package no worries, I will share a basic checklist of 10 puppy essentials that are a must-have for the car ride.
 The most important thing is to have everything you need and be prepared in advance.

 That’s where we failed when we went to pick our puppy at the breeder we were so unprepared.
 We didn’t ask the breeder what we needed for the car ride with our new puppy.
+So on our ride back our new puppy had a potty accident.
 Prepare some essential questions to ask the breeder when you go to pick up the puppy.
 We were just so excited about bringing home the puppy that we didn’t think to ask what we needed prior to picking him up.
 We had to google the nearest Walmart to pick up supplies for our new puppy since our ride back was more than an hour.
 Always good to be prepared in case you need to stop for potty breaks.

 New Puppy Checklist